-Not relevant for the TSI Telematics Applications for Freight.
+Not relevant for the Telematics Applications.

 6.2.
 Subsystem Telematics Applications for Freight

 According to Annex II of the Directive (EU) 2016/797, the subsystems are broken down into structural and functional areas.

 The conformity assessment is obligatory for TSIs in the structural area.
 The Subsystem Telematics Application for Freight belongs to the functional area and this TSI does not determine any modules for conformity assessment.